-With summertime activities often come chiggers.
-They certainly can spoil outdoor activities.
+Enjoying the outdoors and ending up with red spots on the ankles and in thin skin areas on the body is frustrating.
+Chiggers may be the culprit to blame.
 Information about their preferred habits, life cycle, and some management tips are provided in this article.

 Chiggers are actually immature mites.
-They induce an aggravating rash and intense, itchy feeling when they feed on the skin of animals and humans according to Dr. Jonathan Larson, Extension Entomologist.
-They are so tiny that usually they are not seen in the landscape and on your body.
-Under the microscope, we can see that it has six legs and is reddish in color.
+They cause an aggravating rash and intense, itchy feeling when they feed on the skin of animals and humans, according to Dr. Jonathan Larson, University of Kentucky Extension Entomologist.
+Chiggers are not seen in the landscape or on your body because they are so tiny.
+Under the microscope, they can be seen with six legs and reddish color.

-Chiggers, that attack people, are the immature form of a predatory mite when it is an adult.
-As the immature larval stage, the chiggers are parasites that digest skin cells and use this for food.
+Chiggers that attack people are the immature form of a predatory mite as an adult.
+During the immature larval stage, they digest skin cells and use them for food.
 They pierce the skin with their tube-like mouthpart, inject "saliva" which destroys the skin cells, and consume the digested material.
 They can continue this process over 2 to 4 days.
-A misconception is that the chigger goes into the skin or burrows into it, but this is not correct.
+A misconception is that the chiggers burrow into the skin, but this is not correct.
 They stay as an external parasite on top of the skin.

 Chiggers usually feed in areas where the skin is thinner or where the area is constricted by clothing.
-This is why common areas where they feed are the ankles, behind the knees, the groin area, the waistband area, in armpits, and around bra lines according to Dr. Larson.
+This is why common feeding sites are the ankles, behind the knees, the groin area, the waistband area, in armpits, and around bra lines, according to Dr. Larson.

-It may be 12 to 24 hours after the chigger feeds before we notice the bitten area.
+It may be 12 to 24 hours after the chigger feeds before noticing the bitten area.
 This inflamed area becomes reddish in color.
-At the center of this area, it may be sunken with a red dot, and possibly a pustule forms acting like a blister when popped.
+At the center of this area, it may be sunken with a red dot or red and slightly raised, and possibly a pustule forms, acting like a blister when popped.
+Everyone reacts differently.
+Chigger bites can be treated with over-the-counter medications such as hydrocortisone or calamine lotion.
+Consult a medical professional for more help.

-What is the life cycle of a chigger?
+What is the life cycle of chiggers?
 The adult stage spends the winter in the soil.
 When the soil temperature reaches around 60 degrees F, the adults emerge and mate.
 The female lays her eggs in the soil in areas that are overgrown.
-The eggs hatch and the chiggers, which attack humans and pets, crawl up the grass or on other plants and wait for a host.
+The eggs hatch and the chiggers, crawl up the grass or on other plants and wait for a host such as a human.
 When finished feeding, the chigger drops off and molts.
 There are multiple generations of chiggers with populations peaking in the spring and late summer.

 How can we protect ourselves from chiggers?
 It is best to avoid unmown areas or areas that are overgrown.
 Try to stick to trails that have been managed.
 When needing to work in overgrown areas, wear long pants and tuck them into socks or shoes.
 Also, wear long sleeves.
-When finished and coming inside from working outside, wipe down your legs with a paper towel or take a shower and especially scrub your legs and ankles.
+When finished and coming inside from working outside, wipe down your legs with a paper towel or take a shower, and especially scrub your legs and ankles.

-If you want to use an insect repellent on your skin, those include DEET, picaridin, IR-3535, and oil of eucalyptus.
+If you want to use an insect repellent on your skin, use those that include DEET, picaridin, IR-3535, or oil of eucalyptus.
 These would also be used to repel ticks and mosquitoes.

 Multiple applications may be needed depending on the product.
 Consult the label for more information on how the product can be used.